Chamisul

 Chamisul is a brand of soju manufactured by South Korean company HiteJinro.
 In 2017, it was the most popular brand of distilled liquor in the world.

 It's still remained the most popular brand of distilled liquor in South Korea.
 Chamisul Original is 20.1% ABV, and Chamisul Fresh is 17% ABV.

 It is available in 350mL/ 360mL/ 375mL/ and 750 mL bottles, and larger 1.8 L bottles as well.

 Etymology

 The name "Chamisul", meaning "dew" in Korean, was created by Son Hye-won, the representative of Cross Point to represent the dew on the bottles of cold soju.
 It is also the Korean-reading of the hanja Jin-ro (眞露), the name of the company.
-First introduced in 1998 with it’s bamboo charcoal filter to remove impurities and making it have a rich taste.
+First introduced in 1998 with its bamboo charcoal filter to remove impurities and making it have a rich taste.